Ratatouille

 - Preheat oven to 375°F.

-- Place a medium sauce pan on stove and place olive oil, crushed tomatoes, diced pepper, crushed red pepper, garlic and thyme and allow to cook for 15 minutes on medium heat (or use our Quick Tomato Sauce recipe).
+- In a medium sauce pan, combine olive oil, crushed tomatoes, green pepper, crushed red pepper, garlic, and thyme.
+Cook over medium heat for 15 minutes (or use our Quick Tomato Sauce recipe).

-- Remove sauce from stove.
-Remove the thyme and discard.
-Add salt and pepper to taste.
+- Remove thyme sprigs from the sauce and discard.
+Season with salt and pepper to taste.

-- Continue adding vegetables in a circular pattern until the dish is full.
+- Arrange vegetables in an alternating pattern, standing them upright like books on a shelf.
+Continue layering in a circular pattern until the dish is full.

-- After 20 minutes, remove foil and cook an additional 10 minutes.
+- Remove foil and bake another 10 minutes.

 Notes